bikasaha/MalAware/README.md

 Example output:

 ```
-Malware Action: File Modification
+- **Behavioral Analysis:** The malware allocates memory segments multiple times using `NtAllocateVirtualMemory`, which is common in many types of malware to execute code in memory.
+It also creates and deletes files, and writes to the registry, indicating that it attempts to persist and modify system settings.
+The malware also repeatedly searches for specific processes (`mobsync.exe`), which could be an attempt to avoid detection by hiding behind legitimate processes.
+Additionally, the malware makes multiple attempts to communicate over UDP with multicast addresses, suggesting it might be part of a botnet or attempting to join one.
-Explanation: The malware attempts to modify system files in the directory C:\Windows\System32.
-This is indicative of a potential rootkit behavior.
+- **Network Analysis:** The malware sends numerous UDP packets to broadcast addresses such as `192.168.56.255` and multicast addresses like `224.0.0.252`.
+These communications could be used for command-and-control purposes or for spreading to other hosts within the local network.
+The variety of ports used (137, 138, 5355) indicates that the malware is probing for open services on the network.
-Recommendations: Block file access to this directory.
-Perform a system scan to check for other potential infections.
+- **Functional Intelligence:** The malware is designed to create and delete files, especially those related to temporary and system folders.
 ```

 ## Example Output

-After processing a sample, the output will be saved to the file specified by the `--output` argument.
-The output will contain a comprehensive explanation of the malware's actions, highlighting key behaviors and providing recommendations for mitigation.
+After processing a sample, the output will be printed with heading `Generated Summary:` contain a comprehensive explanation of the malware's actions, highlighting key behaviors and providing recommendations for mitigation.

 ## Contributing